anonklub/anonklub.github.io/docs/prove/halo2.md

 ### Prepare

 [@anonklub/halo2-binary-merkle-tree-worker](https://www.npmjs.com/package/@anonklub/halo2-binary-merkle-tree-worker) and [@anonklub/halo2-eth-membership-worker](https://www.npmjs.com/package/@anonklub/halo2-eth-membership-worker) are designed to operate on the client side.
-In the example above, ensure that you run prepare from each worker using `await worker.prepare()`.
+In the example above, ensure that you prepare each worker using `await worker.prepare()`.
 Please check [`Wasm & Web-Workers`](https://anonklub.github.io/#/prove/wasm) doc for more details.

 ## Merkle Proof

 Generating a Merkle proof to verify the inclusion of an Ethereum address within a Merkle tree is crucial for the circuit's functionality.
 We use a binary Merkle tree structure, and the `@anonklub/halo2-binary-merkle-tree-worker` library provides a [gadget](https://zcash.github.io/halo2/concepts/gadgets.html) that serves as a constraint for verifying the Merkle proof within the circuit.
 Follow these steps to generate a Merkle proof:

 1. Call the `prepare()` function as previously described.
 2. Prepare the list of Ethereum addresses.
-The Anonklub project can assist in scanning the blockchain to create this list, check out [query docs](https://anonklub.github.io/#/apis?id=query).
+The Anonklub project can assist in building this list by querying services that serve indexed blockchain data, check out [query docs](https://anonklub.github.io/#/apis?id=query).
 3. Define the parameters needed to generate the Merkle proof, including the number of `leaves` in the tree, the tree's `depth` (e.g., default: 15), and the specific `leaf` (address) for which you want to prove membership.
 4. The generated proof will be serialized, making it immediately usable as a parameter for the proof function in the circuit.